How to implement a calendar spread in your option strategy

 You can adjust a calendar spread by rolling the short option to a future expiration date if the underlying asset moves significantly.
 This adjustment helps to maintain an effective spread as market conditions change.

-How to create a trading journal for options
+How to evaluate your trading performance in options